heyuanphil/heyuanphil.github.io/reading.md

 hide_title: true

 ---
+I organize and co-organize reading groups on new questions and recent work in philosophy, both in-person and online, primarily during academic breaks.
 If you are interested in participating or learning more, feel free to email me at **heyuan@umass.edu**.

 ---